John Rolle, 1st Baron Rolle: Military career

 At the age of 90 Rolle had sufficient vitality to ride at the head of the 1st Devon Yeomanry at its annual inspection.

 The Rolliad

 The violence of his attack led the supporters of Fox and Burke to make him the chief object of the Rolliad, which purported to be a literary criticism of an epic poem but was actually a vehicle used by the authors to insult all their opponents.
 The dedication of the Rolliad reads:

-Illustrious ROLLE!
-O may thy honour'd name

-Roll down distinguish'd on the rolls of fame!

-Still first be found on Devon's county polls!

-Still future Senates boast their future ROLLES!

 It gives a spoof pedigree of the Rolle family, which cannot in reality be traced further back than 16th-century Dorset, as sprung from "Rollo, Duke of the Normans".
 Although Rolle seemed to be an opponent of Fox, he was not a true supporter of Pitt.
-He opposed Pitt on Parliamentary reform and on the Duke of Richmond's fortifications plan, and was a member of the St. Alban's Tavern group which tried to create a united Ministry involving both Pitt and Fox.
+He opposed Pitt on parliamentary reform and on the Duke of Richmond's fortifications plan, and was a member of the St. Alban's Tavern group which tried to create a united Ministry involving both Pitt and Fox.
 He consistently described himself as an "independent country gentleman".